Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 They have planters that they auction off.

-and some of their right now they're here in the greenhouse.
+And some of their right now they're here in the greenhouse.

-You usually go well over $100.
+And then they auction them off usually go well over $100.

-Some of them maybe not quite that much, but the key is all the proceeds from those planters at this auction as well as all the concession proceeds go to the Badger Honor Flight here in Wisconsin, which helps get our veterans from Wisconsin out to Washington DC to honor them.
+But the key is all the proceeds from those planters at this auction as well as all the concession proceeds go to the Badger Honor Flight here in Wisconsin, which helps get our veterans from Wisconsin out to Washington DC to honor them.

 Pat is a former state legislator.

-I know part of the duties are going around giving speeches, particularly around Memorial Day, dedicating veterans monuments.
+I know part of the duties are going around giving speeches, particularly around the Memorial Day, dedicating veterans monuments.

 You worked for him, not just here, but around the world.